sugarlabs/GSoC/Ideas-2025.md

 By leveraging AI tools like Google Translate or DeepL, initial translations can be generated automatically, streamlining the process of supporting additional languages and reducing manual effort.

-The project will involve:(a) Researching modern JavaScript i18n frameworks (e.g., i18next, among others) and AI translation services, taking into account Music Blocks’ existing use of PO files;(b) Evaluating and recommending the most suitable framework and AI approach based on the research findings, with ongoing work to validate initial assumptions (e.g., the potential adoption of i18next);(c) Planning the migration to the selected framework and designing an AI-assisted translation workflow;(d) Implementing the solution in Music Blocks, including setting up the chosen i18n framework and an AI pipeline for generating and refining translation
+The project will involve:(a) Researching modern JavaScript i18n frameworks (e.g., i18next, among others) and AI translation services, taking into account Music Blocks’ existing use of PO files;(b) Evaluating and recommending the most suitable framework and AI approach based on the research findings, with ongoing work to validate initial assumptions (e.g., the potential adoption of i18next);(c) Planning the migration to the selected framework and designing an AI-assisted translation workflow;(d) Implementing the solution in Music Blocks, including setting up the chosen i18n framework and an AI pipeline for generating and refining translation.

 **Project Task Checklist**<br>
 - research